Marriott Bonvoy Brilliant™ American Express® Card review

 Compared to other co-branded hotel credit card welcome bonuses, the Marriott Bonvoy Brilliant is one of the best offers available—not just for Marriott loyalists—and this bonus keeps on giving year-round.

-Earn 75,000 Marriott Bonvoy bonus points after you use your new Card to make $3,000 in purchases within the first 3 months.
-Plus, earn up to $200 in Statement Credits for eligible purchases at U.S. Restaurants within the first 6 months of Card Membership.
+Earn 75,000 Marriott Bonvoy bonus points after you use your new card to make $3,000 in purchases within the first three months.
+Plus, earn up to $200 in statement credits for eligible purchases at U.S. restaurants within the first six months of card membership.
 You’ll also automatically receive Marriott Bonvoy Gold Elite status, which unlocks elite perks and reward-earning opportunities.

 Based on Marriott Bonvoy points’ latest 0.8 cent valuation from The Points Guy, the 75,000-point welcome offer alone could be worth up to $600.
 This is a fantastic incentive considering the additional lasting value—as long as you spend enough time and money at Marriott to justify the annual fee.

 Naturally, the Marriott Bonvoy Brilliant Card carries more Marriott Bonvoy reward categories than other Bonvoy cards.
 But the Bonvoy Brilliant Card’s real rewards value comes from its complimentary, one-year Marriott Bonvoy Gold Elite status, which boosts the value of your points by 25 percent on qualifying purchases—among other valuable benefits.

 Earn 6 Marriott Bonvoy points for each dollar of eligible purchases at hotels participating in the Marriott Bonvoy™ program.
 You’ll also get 3 points per dollar on U.S. restaurant purchases and flights booked directly with airlines, along with 2 points per dollar on all other purchases.